 a.
 Keep an accurate account of the time of each period; to keep an accurate account of penalty time; and to inform the penalized player(s) when the penalty time has expired.
-Where there is an accurate visible game clock with a loud automatic horn, the sounding of that horn shall mark the end of each period.
+When the game clock expires, a horn shall be sounded.
+The officials' whistle signifies the end of play.

-At sites where there is no accurate visible game clock with a loud automatic horn, the timekeeper shall notify the nearest official 20 seconds before the end of all periods and sound an air horn at the end of each period.
+Where there is no visible game clock, the timekeeper shall notify the nearest official 20 seconds before the end of all periods and sound an air horn at the end of each period.

 - b.
 Start and stop the time clock when an official sounds the whistle and at the end of each period.
 When available and functioning, an electronic clock shall be the official timepiece. - c.
-Keep an accurate record of the time of intermission between halves, and notify each team four minutes before the start of the second half.

-d.
-Sound a horn, which shall be provided by the home team.
-A horn may not be sounded while the ball is in play, except at the end of periods.
+Keep an accurate record of the time of intermission between halves, and notify each team four minutes before the start of the second half. - d.
+A horn shall be provided by the home team.
+The timekeeper shall not sound the horn while the ball is in play, except at the end of periods or at the end of a shot clock.
 When alleged violations occur, the timekeeper must wait to sound the horn until play is suspended by the game officials.
 When alleged violations occur, the timekeeper and scorer shall confirm the status of the ball when the alleged violation took place.